syuys/ml21fall/README.md

 ## Code Structure

 The repository is organized into directories for each homework (`hw1` to `hw6`) and a `finalproject` directory.
 Python scripts within these directories implement algorithms and solutions related to the respective assignments or project components.
 Common libraries used include `numpy`, `pandas`, `matplotlib`, and `scikit-learn`.
-The final project also utilizes `glob` and `os` for file system operations.
 Some homework assignments (e.g., `hw4`) use the `LIBLINEAR` library.

 ---